sempare/sempare-delphi-template-engine/demo/VelocityDemo/README.md

 The demo allows you to play with the features easily - allowing you to see a 'pretty print' visualisation of the AST, output, and web browser output.

-You can open some example velocity templates in the [velocity](./velocity) directory.
+You can open some example templates in the [template](./velocity) directory.

 A precompiled binary is in the repository to make it easier to demo and test: [Sempare.Boot.Velocity.Demo.exe](./Sempare.Boot.Velocity.Demo.exe)